ybsong00/CREST-Release/README.md

 Before running our code, check if you have a state-of-the-art GPU.
 I develop this code using Titan Black.
 Make sure yours are better than mine :-).

-Please download the VGG-16 model and put it on the 'CREST/exp/model/' directory.
+Please download the VGG-16 model and put it under 'CREST/exp/model/'.
 You can download VGG-16 model via http://www.vlfeat.org/matconvnet/pretrained/.

 Meanwhile, please configure matconvnet on your side.